essays

 The First Shot Against Persuasive Technology

-→Growing up in Zimbabwe, I never had the luxury of being raised by algorithms.
+Growing up in Zimbabwe, I never had the luxury of being raised by algorithms.
 There was no endless scroll.
-No dopamine slot machine in my pocket.
 Attention was shaped by people, not platforms.

-→I used to think social media was just part of modern life — a noisy background, sometimes useful, mostly "for fun."
-Now I see it differently: like walking into a casino where the house not only rigs the games, but also watches my eyes.
+I used to think social media was just part of modern life.
+Now I see it like a casino where the house rigs the games and watches my eyes.

 Playing in the Rain

-→I didn't expect anything unusual to happen that day.
-I was just on a tennis court, doing what I've done hundreds of times before.
+I didn't expect anything unusual that day — just a tennis court.
 But then it started to rain, and something in me shifted.

-→For years, I believed that progress demanded a price.
-Every time I reached for something I wanted, something else slipped through my fingers.
-But survival is a fragile kind of victory.
+For years, I believed progress demanded a price.
+Every time I reached for something, something else slipped through my fingers.

 The Unbroken Flight

-→In the bruise colored hour before night fully arrives, an eagle drags itself through the wind not to survive, but to defy the sky that keeps daring it to break.
+In the bruise-colored hour before night, an eagle drags itself through the wind — not to survive, but to defy the sky that dares it to break.

 The African Mask

-→I grew up believing the world was simple: the people with the least should be the ones who complain the most.
-Then I left home, traveled, returned, and realized how wrong that assumption was.
+I grew up believing the people with the least should complain the most.
+Then I left home, traveled, returned, and realized how wrong that was.

 Living More and Loving More

-→Somewhere along the way, someone lied.
-They sold us the wrong dream — that success means screens, schedules, and status.
-That to matter, we have to constantly do more, own more, post more.
+Somewhere along the way, someone sold us the wrong dream — that to matter, we have to constantly do more, own more, post more.

 The Internet Used to Be a Library, Now It's a Marketplace

-→There was a time when the internet felt pure — a place of curiosity, creativity, and community.
-You could search for something, learn, and move on.
+There was a time the internet felt pure — curiosity, creativity, community.
+You could learn and move on.
 No one followed you with ads.

 Life Is Easy If We Make It That Way

-→I've lived half my life in Zimbabwe and half around the world, and that contrast has taught me one thing: life is easy if we make it that way.
+I've lived half my life in Zimbabwe and half around the world, and that contrast taught me one thing: life is easy if we make it that way.

 Success Is a Numbers Game — Nothing More